 Michael T. Braun is a research specialist at the Children and Family Research Center, part of the School of Social Work at the University of Illinois at Urbana-Champaign.
 His research focuses on child and family welfare through the lens of family communication and communication technology use.
-He has three degrees from the University of Wisconsin-Madison: a BA in English literature, an MA in Communication Arts, and a PhD in Communication Arts with a minor in Education Psychology (statistical methods).
+He has three degrees from the University of Wisconsin-Madison: a B.A. in English literature, an M.A. in Communication Arts, and a PhD in Communication Arts with a minor in Education Psychology (statistical methods).
 Dr. Braun’s specific research considers the role digital literacy plays in online child welfare; with his advisor Lyn Van Swol, he has also published extensively in the field of deception and hopes to continue this line of inquiry in a social work context.

 Valerie Kretz is an Assistant Professor at St. Norbert College in Wisconsin.
 She is interested in the socializing effects of entertainment media and the advertisements that accompany it.
 She particularly focuses on media’s role in the cultural construction of gender, race, and relationships.

 Andrew Prahl is an Assistant Professor at Nanyang Technological University at the Wee Kim Wee School of Communication & Information.
 He asks the question: just how much do we trust computers?
 Specifically, how do we react when a computer gives us advice as opposed to a human?
 Andrew’s research primarily applies this research question to operational decision-making and human-computer relationships in organizations.
 His research projects, with his advisor Lyn Van Swol, includes advice scenarios in sales forecasting, hospital operations, and automated workplaces.